By Yasmine Saleh and Tom Finn

 "They continued to fire at protesters even when we begged them to stop."

-Egypt has been convulsed by political and economic turmoil since the 2011 uprising that ended 30 years of autocratic rule by U.S.-backed President Hosni Mubarak, and the country is now more polarised than any time for many years.
+Egypt has been convulsed by political and economic turmoil since a 2011 uprising that ended 30 years of autocratic rule by U.S.-backed President Hosni Mubarak, and the country is now more polarised than any time for many years.